nicedozie4u/Project7/project7.md

 ![check changes](./images/install%20dnf%20module.PNG)

 ![check changes](./images/install%20dnf%20module%20enable.PNG)

 ![check changes](./images/dnf%20install%20php.PNG)

 ![enable php](./images/start%20%26%20enable%20php.PNG)

-## Repeat steps 1-5 for another 2 Web Servers
+## Repeat steps 1-5 for the other 2 Web Servers

 Verify that Apache files and directories are available on the Web Server in */var/www* and also on the NFS server in */mnt/apps*.
 If you see the same files – it means NFS is mounted correctly.
 You can try to create a new file *touch test.txt* from one server and check if the same file is accessible from other Web Servers.